cloudsecops/Hadolint-Integration/README.md

-# Hadolint_test
+# Hadolint-Integration

-- Repository for testing Continuous integration with github actions
+- Repository for testing Continuous integration with github actions.